ISSUES, QUESTIONS, AND ANSWERS

 We are listening.

-We have heard you on underrepresented voices, misunderstandings, and missed opportunities.
-We began our response by adding a new section to our website with Diversity and Anti-Oppression Resources and will be adding to it as new and helpful resources are discovered.
+We heard you on underrepresented voices, misunderstandings, and missed opportunities.
+We began our response by adding a new section to our website with Diversity and Anti-Oppression Resources and add to it as new and helpful resources are discovered.
 Most importantly, we are working hard to address your questions on the topics at the Town Hall.
 We will continue to add questions and answers in the future.
-Please click here to go to the Q&A section.

 We are planning.

-We have new initiatives underway and we will be establishing new advisory boards to better inform the organization.
+We began new initiatives and established new advisory boards to better inform the organization.
 We had a Board election and have a new chair and a new director.
-We’re finalizing a new Code of Ethics and establishing an independent Ethics Committee.
+We finalized a new Code of Ethics and established an independent Ethics Committee.
 And we have begun a significant update of our SE curriculum with the guidance and leadership of our Curriculum Committee.
-Our financials are in the final stages of an independent audit and we will be preparing an Annual Report soon.
+We had our financials independently audited and released a report in late 2020.
 We also plan to work with Dr. Peter Levine on a “mini-history” project that delves into the origins of SE and his development of it.
-Please review our timeline below for expected completion on the many things underway.
+Please review our timeline below for a status update on the many things underway.

 We are acting.